MAT 300: Introduction and What to Expect

 Competition?

-• Hosted at Kaggle
+• Hosted at Kaggle.

-• Closed to only students in our course
+• Closed to only students in our course and a similar course at St. Vincent College just outside of Pittsburgh, PA.

-• You’ll need a free account – link in Slack
+• You’ll need a free account – link in Slack.

-• Your grade is not tied to your finishing place
+• Your grade is not tied to your finishing place.

 • The competition aspect is friendly – please keep it that way.